DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Core-Brand-and-Strategy-Docs/V2_brand-bible.md

 - **MX8**: Introduced for the **1968 Mexico City Olympics**, refined from the Mattarelli gun and named “MX8” for that Games.[4]
 - The MX8 becomes the **archetypal Perazzi competition gun** and the mechanical foundation for nearly all later platform families.
-- Through the late 1960s–1970s, MX8 variants are used by numerous Olympic and world champions, anchoring Perazzi’s reputation.
+- Through the late 1960s–1970s, MX8 models are used by numerous Olympic and world champions, anchoring Perazzi’s reputation.

 #### 3.1.3 Expansion into the U.S. and Discipline-Specific Models